Page Type: | Mountain/Rock |

 Climbing History

 The first recorded attempt to climb the peak dates back to 1894.
-It was famous explorer and cartographer Sven Hedin who first tried to ascend on the back of a yak(!).
+It was a famous explorer and cartographer Sven Hedin who first tried to ascend on the back of a yak(!).
 The yak died and Hedin continued on foot towards the summit.
-He failed and so did other expeditions in 1900, 1904 and 1947.
-The last was lead by famous and experienced climbers Bill Tilman and Eric Shipton.
-They got close to the summit but had to turn back due to deep snow and extreme cold.
+He failed and so did other expeditions in 1900, 1904, and 1947.
+The last was led by famous, experienced climbers Bill Tilman and Eric Shipton.
+They nearly reached the summit but had to turn back due to deep snow and extreme cold.
 Muztagh Ata was finally climbed by a huge Soviet-China team in 1956.
 Beletskiy was the formal leader and they used the west ridge.

 Routes, a brief